kingsdigitallab/kdl/frontend/src/slides/2025-venice-keynote.md

 - Over 35 years of activity, against a background of rapid innovation and change in Humanities Computing and Digital Humanities​
 - Centre for Computing in the Humanities (1991) - Prof. Harold Short
-- Centre for Computing in the Humanities (1991) - Prof. Harold Short
 - Department of Digital Humanities (2011-):​
   - 7 Masters and 2 Undergraduate degrees​
   - PhD programme​